vyo/init/README.md

 # init
-a collection of scripts, settings and links to instantly in a new environment
+A collection of scripts, settings and links to instantly feel at home in a new environment

+## vim

+## dircolors